Social Networks 🚫 Tools & Productivity ✅

 Since changing and configuring my workflow, I get what I need, when I need it.
 I lose less time and therefor become more productive and less flooded with shit I never signed up to know about (politics, politics everywhere).

-As for the Twitter profile linked at the header of this website, 3CORESec has a simple social network policy: use it for announcements, giveaways and product updates.
+3CORESec Twitter profile - linked in the header of this website - has a simple social network policy: use it for announcements, giveaways and product updates.
+Nothing else.